 Here is my list of 10 of the Best Herbs for Kitchen Gardens.
 Some I just can’t do without and others I only use occasionally, but all are very easy to grow and make my food taste delicious.

 1. THYME.
-The top of my list is thyme.
+The top of my list of herbs for kitchen gardens is thyme.
 This basic herb is useful in all types of dishes and is almost a necessity in French cooking.
 The tiny leaves just strip right off the stems.
 No dicing is necessary.
 It is super easy to grow and I manage to keep some of it going even in the winter.
 It pairs well with many other herbs and has an earthy flavor.

 2. BASIL Sadly, this herb is an annual, not a perennial, but it grows easily from seeds or cuttings so I am never without out it.
 Basil is widely used in Italian dishes and also in many other Mediterranean recipes.
 And where would pesto be without this versatile herb?
 Basil comes in many forms and colors.
 Be sure to cut off the flowers to keep it from getting tart.
 Very easy to grow indoors in a sunny window.